nrfconnect/sdk-nrf/samples/net/azure_iot_hub/README.rst

 For the sample to work as intended, you must set up and configure an Azure IoT Hub instance.
 See :ref:`configure_options_azure_iot` for information on the configuration options that you can use to create an Azure IoT Hub instance.
 Also, for a successful TLS connection to the Azure IoT Hub instance, the device needs to have certificates provisioned.
+If you want to test FOTA, ensure that also the required credentials for the file server are provisioned and the :kconfig:option:`CONFIG_AZURE_FOTA_SEC_TAG` Kconfig option is set accordingly.
 See :ref:`prereq_connect_to_azure_iot_hub` for information on provisioning the certificates.

 .. _configure_options_azure_iot: